HowToSD/ComfyUI-Data-Analysis/README.md

 Refer to [User's Guide](docs/ug.md) or check out [Node Reference](docs/reference/node_reference.md)

 For a practical example, see the tutorial on baseball data: [How to Find Out Who Had the Most Hits](docs/baseball_example1.md).

+## Update
+Please refer to the release notes.
+I try to avoid backward-incompatible changes as much as possible, but sometimes they are unavoidable because the project is still in its early stage and I discover issues along the way.
+The release notes contain those changes so that you know what to expect before upgrading your version.

 ## Contribution
 🚫 **This project does not accept pull requests.**